Sessions

 Projects Without a Git Repository

-If the project's root path is not a git repository, worktree creation is impossible and every new session falls back to Project Root mode automatically — the agent runs in the project root directly and the session is badged with the orange ROOT pill, just like an explicitly-created project-root session.
+If the project's root path is not a git repository, worktree mode cannot be used and every new session runs in Project Root mode automatically — the agent runs in the project root directly and the session is badged with the orange ROOT pill.

 Worktrees are the recommended way to work: they keep each session isolated on its own branch, let you review per-session diffs, and make the commit / merge / pull-request actions meaningful.
-To encourage that, the sidebar behaves differently when the project root is not a git repo:
+When the project root is not a git repo, the sidebar adapts:

-• The New Session split button's primary action is relabelled to New Session in Project Root, and clicking it creates a project-root session rather than attempting (and silently falling back from) a worktree.
+• The New Session split button's primary action is relabelled to New Session in Project Root, so clicks always produce a working session.

 Project Root Mode